cloudfoundry/stratos/docs/bosh.md

 3. If using BOSH Lite, navigate to you `deployments/vbox` directory.

-To deploy the prometheus-boshrelease with CF monitoring enabled, execute the following command:
+To deploy the prometheus-boshrelease with CF monitoring enabled, execute the following commandm, replace
 ```
   bosh -d prometheus deploy /workspace/prometheus-boshrelease/manifests/prometheus.yml \
   --vars-store /workspace/prometheus-boshrelease/tmp/deployment-vars.yml  \